 What are the major types of breast reconstruction available?

 There are 3 major types of breast reconstruction.
 The first is implant based reconstruction.
-The second uses your own tissues, typically from the abdomen and sometimes from other parts of the body including the buttock or thighs.
+The second uses your own tissues called autologous reconstruction, typically from the abdomen and sometimes from other parts of the body including the buttock or thighs.
 The third option is a combination of the 2 methods using your own tissues and/or muscle in combination with an implant.

 I am interested in implant reconstruction.
 What is involved?

 After the skin heals from the mastectomy, at about 3-4 weeks, you will begin the process of tissue expansion.
 This means that you will need to come into the office typically on a weekly (or to your surgeon’s preference based on your treatment plans) for expansion or "fills".
 At your office visit, a small needle will be inserted through the skin in the chest wall and into a valve of the tissue expander.
 A small amount of saline is added at each visit.
-The chest muscle and skin are slowly stretched to accommodate the appropriate sized implant.
-Once your tissue expanders have the adequate amount of saline in them you will need to wait at least 4 weeks to allow the skin and muscle to stretch before the exchange surgery.
+The chest skin and/or muscle are slowly stretched to accommodate the appropriately sized implant.
+Once your tissue expanders have the adequate amount of saline in them you will need to wait about one month to allow the skin and/or muscle to stretch before the exchange surgery.
 If you need to have chemotherapy, your exchange surgery will be delayed until at least 4 weeks after chemotherapy is done.
 If you need radiation treatment, this could impact the scheduling of your exchange surgery.

-In the second stage (exchange surgery), your surgeon will go in through the same incision on the breast, remove the tissue expander and place implants.
+In the second stage (exchange surgery), your surgeon will likely go in through the same incision on the breast, remove the tissue expander and place implants.
 You have the options of either silicone (gel) or saline filled implants.
-Both types of implants are made of a silicone shell, the difference is what the implants are filled with.
 Both are safe and approved by the FDA.
-There is another type of implant that is textured.
-These implants have a higher risk of a rare type of lymphoma called Breast Implant Associated Anaplastic Large Cell Lymphoma.
-These implants should not be used.
+However, there are potential risks associations with all implants that your surgeon will review with you.
 Your surgeon will help you choose the best implant for you.
-This is a same-day surgery with minimal recovery time although you may have lifting restrictions for an additional 4-6 weeks after surgery.
+This is a same-day surgery with minimal recovery time although you may have lifting restrictions for 4 or more weeks after surgery.